 - Varicose veins

 - Back pain

 Weight gain can be a constant struggle for pregnant women.
 In September 2017, we featured an article titled Weight gain during and post pregnancy – Who isn’t exercising? which aimed to answer the question: how much should pregnant women exercise?

 Exercises to avoid during pregnancy

-Although exercise is recommended for uncomplicated pregnancies, there are certain exercises you should avoid doing.
+Although exercise is recommended for uncomplicated pregnancies, you should avoid certain exercises.
 These include:

 - Exercises that involve lying flat on your back for prolonged periods, particularly after 16 weeks.
 The weight of your baby can press on the main blood vessel that brings blood back to your heart.
 This can cause you to feel faint.